Skip to content

 """

-reference = reference or self.geom
+reference_ = reference if reference is not None else self.geom

 return self.apply_transform(